golrichter/golrichter/README.md

 # golrichter
-best project make a lot of fun (yepeee ...)
+best project make a lot of fun (yepeee ... ouiiiiiiiii)